iotaledger/goshimmer/docs/001-mana_proposal.md

    this method also updates `BaseMana` of the node with respect to time.
  - `GetMana(nodeID, weightEBM1, weightEBM2) mana`: Return `weightEBM1` *` Effective Base Mana 1` + `weightEBM1`+`Effective Base Mana 2`.
    `weight` is a number in [0,1] interval.
 Notice, that `weightEBM1` = 1 and `weightEBM2`= 0 results in only returning `Effective Base Mana 1`,
-   and also the other way around.
+   and the other way around.
 Note, that this method also updates `BaseMana` of the node with respect to time.
  - `update(nodeID, time)`: update `Base Mana 2`, `Effective Base Mana 1` and `Effective Base Mana 2` of a node with respect `time`.
  - `updateAll(time)`: update `Base Mana 2`, `Effective Base Mana 1` and `Effective Base Mana 2` of all nodes with respect to `time`.